 Yes, macaroni salad is a great side dish to make a day ahead of an event.
 Store it in a tightly sealed container in the refrigerator until just before serving.

 - 3 hard boiled eggs, peeled and diced

 - ½ medium red onion, diced

 - 1 tablespoon dijon mustard

 - ½ teaspoon salt

 - 2 tablespoons lemon juice

-- In a small bowl, add mayonnaise, lemon juice, mustard, salt, pepper, garlic powder, and paprika.
+- In a large bowl, add mayonnaise, lemon juice, mustard, salt, pepper, garlic powder, and paprika.
 Whisk to combine.